1933-2007::The City of Alanville

 Clip: Victoria Daily Times (1956) Victoria, British Columbia

 Clack's college education began at Victoria's Craigdarroch Castle before transferring to the University of British Columbia (UBC).
-At the outbreak of war, he put his education on hold to enlist with the Royal Canadian Air Force and was sent overseas.
-He was flying Wellington and Halifax bombers across war-torn Europe when he fell ill with pneumonia.
-He was transferred to London to recover and fell in love with his nurse, whom he married shortly before returning to Canada and his education at UBC.
-In 1953, Clack graduated with a degree in Architecture and Urban Design and spent the next several years in a partnership firm designing award-winning buildings on Vancouver Island and the lower mainland, many of which still stand today.
+However, at the outbreak of WWII, he put his education on hold to enlist with the Royal Canadian Air Force and was sent overseas.
+He was flying Wellington and Halifax bombers across war-torn Europe when he suddenly fell ill with pneumonia.
+While convalescing in London, he fell in love with his nurse, whom he married shortly before returning to Canada and his education at UBC.
+In 1953, Clack graduated with a degree in Architecture and Urban Design and spent the next several years in a partnership firm designing award-winning buildings on Vancouver Island and the Lower Mainland, many of which still stand today.
 In 1957, his firm sold out to a Vancouver architect and disbanded while at the top of its game.
 It had won more local, provincial and national design awards than any other firm in the city.
-Before the year's end, Clack had taken on Victoria's first official City Planner position and was tasked with developing a Downtown Improvement Plan, what he would later call The Awakening of Victoria.
+Before the year's end, Clack had taken on Victoria's first official City Planner position and was tasked with developing a Downtown Improvement Plan, which he would later call the awakening of Victoria.

 Clip: Victoria Daily Times (1958)